Ukraine updates: Counteroffensive needs time, Zelenskyy says – DW – 05/11/2023

 Officials in Kyiv have tried to lower expectations about the operation in recent weeks.

-In comments published by Germany's Bild magazine on Wednesday, Ukrainian Foreign Minister Dmytro Kuleba said the counteroffensive likely won't be the last.
+In comments published by Germany's Bild newspaper on Wednesday, Ukrainian Foreign Minister Dmytro Kuleba said the counteroffensive likely won't be the last.

 He said if the counteroffensive doesn't achieve Kyiv's goal of liberating all Ukrainian territory, "it means we have to prepare for the next counteroffensive."